Baume et Mercier: Recent history

 In 1988, the Swiss watchmaker joined the Richemont group.
 Currently, the brand offers the Clifton, Classima and Hampton collections for both men and women, the Capeland collection for men, and the Linea and Promesse collections for women.
 In 2015, Baume & Mercier bolstered its sports watch offerings by entering into a partnership with the celebrated American race carmaker Carroll Shelby International.
 In 2016 the company sold "Shelby Cobra" models, named for the sports car, in its Capeland and Clifton collections.

 Baume

 The short-lived, downmarket Baume brand was launched on May 15, 2018.
 Baume watches were sold exclusively online and assembled in Amsterdam.
 The brand used Ronda and Miyota movements.

 Pricing

-With an average selling price of between US$2,000 and US$7,000, Baume & Mercier watches are in the lower-range luxury watch market.
+With an average selling price of between US$2,000 and US$7,000, Baume & Mercier watches are in the lower-range of the luxury watch market.

 In 2016, Baume & Mercier began to present more affordable offerings under US$1,000 with the launch of its "My Classima" models, a sub-collection of its Classima collection of classic dress watches.